pwnedu/UnityTools/Editor/MyNotes/README.md

 Install:

-1. In your Assets folder create the folder path Tools/MyNotes/Editor
+1. Everything should be in a folder named Editor in Unity
 2. Place scripts in the Editor Folder

 Optional steps: